FAQs

 What about offers and promotions?

-Throughout the year we will introduce great value promotional offers to help make staying with us even more affordable.
+Throughout the year we have great value promotional offers to help make staying with us even more affordable.
 You will find the latest offers here camc.com/ukoffers

 Are non-members able to book at the same time as members?